 By J. Harvard Feldhouse

 Road salt — it’s natural, abundant and effective.
 However, it’s also corrosive and deadly to life in large doses.
-Though it is an essential tool for snow and ice removal.
-Some people may wonder if salt used too much?
+Though it is an essential tool for snow and ice removal, some people may wonder if salt is used too much.

 Sodium chloride, also known as table salt or NaCl, is mainly used because it’s cheap and abundant.
 Michael Serra, associate chemistry professor at Youngstown State University, explained that salt works when dissolved in water, separating the Na and Cl particles.